Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 Professionals like Sanpreet Singh often emphasise a key truth:

-Emotional distance is rarely created by one partner alone.
+Emotional distance in marriage is rarely created by one partner alone.

 And healing rarely occurs through blame.